1961 NCAA University Division men's basketball gambling scandal: Motivations from some involved individuals

 When it came to some of the primary fixers, though, their motivations for fixing games were a lot more mixed in nature by comparison.
 Joe Green, for example, was not an individual that was fond of money himself, especially since he lived alone and frugally at that point in time; he was more so motivated by getting revenge on the perceived injustice on the collegiate (and by extension, professional) basketball circuit he felt he had by going from an outstanding New York City high school basketball player to a dropout that could not qualify for collegiate play as much as he would have wanted to, which later played into some guilt he felt afterward in bribing other players.
 Meanwhile, Green's partner in crime, Aaron Wagman, had a primary motive to gain power over successful athletes like he was a head coach over them by manipulating final scores and having players accept bribes to throw games on their end.
-He not only noted to players that games had been getting fixed for a long time now (with the first reported attempt to fix a college basketball game being in January 1927 with a pro gambler attempting to bribe Wabash College's star player, Benjamin "Benny" Devol, before a game against Franklin College of Indianapolis began, as well as the first infamous case occurring in 1945 by having five Brooklyn College players try and accept money to throw a game against the Municipal University of Akron (now University of Akron) before it actually began) without being detected well before the CCNY point-shaving scandal of 1951 happened and that throwing games can be really simple at times, but he also noted that there can be times where fixing games can be a major winning scenario for everyone involved in it.
+He not only noted to players that games had been getting fixed for a long time now (with the first reported attempt to fix a college basketball game being in January 1927 with a pro gambler attempting to bribe Wabash College's star player, Benjamin "Benny" Devol, before a game against Franklin College of Indianapolis began, as well as the first infamous case occurring in 1945 by having five Brooklyn College players try and accept money to throw a game against the Municipal University of Akron (now University of Akron) before it actually began) without being detected well before the 1951 college basketball point-shaving scandal of 1951 happened and that throwing games can be really simple at times, but he also noted that there can be times where fixing games can be a major winning scenario for everyone involved in it.
 Wagman also later gave comments to the press where he admitted he was bad himself, but he also said that colleges are not clean in it either since they already spoiled the players and got them into college by a fix, but the only difference is he would have to go to jail for what he did while colleges just have to get a new team by replacing certain players and sometimes coaches and staff on a yearly basis.